Seafood Paella

 How to make Seafood Paella

-- Start the Paella: In the same pan, add olive oil and cook the onion and garlic until translucent and fragrant.
-Add the tomatoes and cook for a few minutes until most of the liquid has evaporated.
-Pour in the rice and smoked paprika and stir to combine.
-Season with salt and pepper.
+Heat olive oil in the same pan.
+Cook onion and garlic until translucent then add the tomatoes and boil until most of the liquid has evaporated.
+Stir in the rice and paprika, season with salt and pepper.

-- Serve: Season to taste and serve with lemon wedges and chopped parsley
+Season to taste, garnish with lemon wedges and chopped parsley then serve.

 Ingredients